nhm-herpetology/museum-NGS-training/Unit_01/Molecular_Lab/README.md

 * 1.5 mL microcentrifuge tubes

 **Protocol**
-1. Prepare Lysis Buffer for tissue digestion...
+1. Prepare Lysis Buffer for tissue digestion in a new, sterile 50 mL conical (falcon) tube.

+2. Add 1 mL of 5.0 M NaCL to the empty conical tube.

+3. Add 5 mL of 1.0 M Tris to the conical tube.

+4. Add 2.5 mL of 0.5 M EDTA to the conical tube.

+5. Add 1.25 mL of 20% SDS to the conical tube.

+6. Using sterile, nuclease-free water fill the conical tube up to the 50 mL line.
+>This will make a Lysis Buffer with the following concentrations: 100 mM NaCL, 100 mM Tris, 25 mM EDTA, 0.5% SDS.

-2. Place ~3 mg of tissue in a 1.5 mL microcentrifuge tube containing 100 uL Lysis Buffer and 5 uL of Proteinase K.
+7. Place ~3 mg of tissue in a 1.5 mL microcentrifuge tube containing 100 uL Lysis Buffer and 5 uL of Proteinase K.

+8. Incubate at 55 C for a few hours (or overnight if necessary).
+During the digestion phase, occasionally remove the 1.5 mL tube and vortex to agitate the dissolving tissue.
+Once the tissue is digested into solution, move onto Step 9.

+9. Add 180 uL of Serapure bead solution to the digested tissue.
+Make sure the Serapure beads are resuspended and the solution is dark brown before adding it to the sample.

+ 10.

 </details>